PhamHoang2k/QTtest/README.md

-Build a NotePad app chil chill
+Build a Notepad app using QT C++ chill chill